sgangaprasath/sgangaprasath.github.io/index.md

 layout: default
 published: true
 ---
+I am S Ganga Prasath, graduate student at the [International Centre for Theoretical Sciences](www.icts.res.in), Tata Institute of Fundamental Research, Bengaluru.
 My research interest lies in problems related to **elasticity, geometry and hydrodynamics**.
 During my PhD I have focused on _instabilities in thin elastic structures (sheets, filaments)_ and _dynamics of solid particles in fluid_.

 **Elasticity and geometry**